USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 directory, you will understand the structure and functionality of a shiny app.

-One important lesson I learned when making various plots for the dashboard is that it is often helpful to create a new R script to generate a dataframe that is easier to work with for the purposes of that plot / function.
+One important tip for making various plots in the dashboard is that it is often helpful to create a new R script to generate a dataframe that is easier to work with for the purposes of that plot / function.
 In the `02_R` directory, the file `sustainability_related_classes.R` containts code to generate `classes_by_sdgs.csv` which is used for one of the barcharts in the dashboard.
-I also found it incredibly helpful to write code to generate plots in another file so you can quickly go through trial and error instead of opening the dashboard every time.
-Lastly, **Google and stackOverflow are your friends**… Plenty of people out there are struggling with the same things you struggle with in R and Rshiny.
+We found it helpful to write code to generate plots in another file so you can quickly go through trial and error instead of opening the dashboard every time.
+Lastly, **Google, ChatGPT and stackOverflow are your coding friends**… Plenty of people out there are struggling with the same things you struggle with in R and Rshiny.

 ## Creating a Github Repo